CentaurusInfra/mizar/docs/design/dft.md

 Figure 7: Scaled Endpoint Programming Model

-The Scaled Endpoint specification table enables flexible programming of the Scaled Endpoint logic in a mod- ular way.
+The Scaled Endpoint specification table enables flexible programming of the Scaled Endpoint logic in a modular way.
 Most of the specification branching will invoke M-XDP on the same droplet, with the exception of the cases where the flow states must be updated through the DFT.
 In both cases the specification itself is generic